 - 77. The council's treasury management strategy, which Council agrees annually, sets out the council's policy on managing its investments, which ensures that it has sufficient cash to meet its needs, and that returns are maximised whilst maintaining the security of the council's assets.
 The strategy has regard to the Code of Practice for Treasury Management, and the CIPFA Prudential Code.
 Cabinet and the Joint Audit and Governance Committee monitor performance against the strategy twice each year. - 78.
-The council enjoys a healthy financial position.
-It has significant reserves that generate interest income, which it uses to support the revenue budget.
-The council uses interest earned during the one financial year to support the following year's revenue budget.
-This provides a more stable platform on which to plan, and means that the prolonged low interest rates that have been experienced in recent years do not impact on in-year service delivery.
+The council has reserves and short-term cash flow surpluses that generate interest income, which we use to support the revenue budget in year.
+This can prove volatile and therefore prudent budget estimates of interest (based on market advice) are used when setting the medium term financial plan.
+Prolonged low interest rates that have been experienced in recent years have had an impact on the funding available to the council. - 79.
+The Joint Audit and Governance Committee takes responsibility for ensuring effective scrutiny of the treasury management strategy, policies and performance in accordance with the CIPFA Prudential code and CIPFA Treasury Management code.

-- 79. The Joint Audit and Governance Committee takes responsibility for ensuring effective scrutiny of the treasury management strategy, policies and performance in accordance with the CIPFA Prudential code and CIPFA Treasury Management code. - 80.
-All the arrangements detailed above demonstrate that Cabinet and the strategic management team exercise collective responsibility for financial matters.
+80. All the arrangements detailed above demonstrate that Cabinet and the strategic management team exercise collective responsibility for financial matters.
 All members of the strategic management team accept individual and collective responsibility for the stewardship of use of resources and financial accountability.